 - Improves your mood and mental wellbeing

-- Decreases your risk for heart disease, diabetes and even cancers such as prostate.
+- Decreases your risk for heart and blood sugar regulation problems

 - Improves cognition and memory

-- And YES, it increases your libido, sex drive and improves erections.
+- And YES, it increases your libido, and sex drive and improves erections.

 However, as we age our testosterone levels begin to drop, starting in your mid 20’s2